anjeleno/rdx-rivendell/README.md

 **Professional broadcast audio system with intelligent routing and critical connection protection**

 RDX enhances Rivendell v4+ with **broadcast-grade intelligence**: smart hardware detection, automatic audio routing, and bulletproof protection for critical connections.
-Your live broadcast audio is safe while gaining unprecedented control over complex routing scenarios.
+Critical broadcast audio is safe while gaining unprecedented control over complex routing scenarios.

+Eliminates the guesswork out of integrating a comprehensive streaming and processing stack into Rivendell.
+Standards-based.
+Core functions of streaming and processing are managed directly from RDAdmin, eliminating the need to edit config files in the terminal.
+Adds native AES67 driver support to Rivendell.

+Virtualizes and replaces expensive outboard gear used for remote broadcasts.
+Example: set up an Azuracast server as a remote-relay server.
+Use BUTT as a streaming source on-site at a live broadcast to connect to the relay server.
+Connect to the relay stream as an ordinary listener with VLC.
+VLC captures live audio and routes over Jack to the Rivendell record inputs to pass through live remote broadcast audio.

-## 🎯 Project Vision
+## 🎯 Project Objective:

-Transform Rivendell from an excellent radio automation system into a **complete broadcast ecosystem** with seamless control over the entire audio chain:
+RDX extends Rivendell's core functionality with modular management of streaming, processing, rotuing of AES67, Jack aware applcations.
+With smart codec and stream buidling.
+Feels like a nativate Rivendell application, but safe to install/uninstall without dirupting mission critical audio.

 - **JACK Audio**: Profile-based management with device discovery and intelligent patchbay
 - **Streaming**: Integrated Icecast configuration and Liquidsoap control